Autonomous Regions of Portugal: Administration

 As defined by the Portuguese constitution and other laws, an autonomous region possesses its own political and administrative statute and has its own government.
-The branches of Government are the regional executive (Governo Regional) and the legislative assembly (known as the Assembleia Regional).
+The branches of Government are the regional executive (Governo Regional) and the legislative assembly (known as the Assembleia Legislativa Regional).
 The assembly is elected by universal suffrage, using the D'Hondt method of proportional representation.

 Originally, the sovereignty of the Portuguese Republic was represented in each autonomous region by the Minister of the Republic (Ministro da República), proposed by the Government of the Republic and appointed by the President of the Republic.
 After the sixth amendment to the Portuguese Constitution was passed in 2006, the Minister of the Republic was replaced by a less-powerful Representative of the Republic (Representante da República) who is appointed by the President, after listening to the Government, but otherwise it is a presidential prerogative.

-In Macau (an autonomous region from 1976 to 1999), the office of Governor (Governador de Macau) was uniquely preserved, and held powers equivalent to both the President of the Regional Executive and the President of the Regional Government in the Azores and Madeira, though the rest of the city’s political structure aligned with the other two autonomous regions.

 The president of the regional executive (the Presidente do Governo Regional) is appointed by the Representative of the Republic according to the results of the election to the legislative assemblies.

 Current Presidents of the Regional Executive: